HES solar array

 Why do HES and TVA promote solar energy?

 HES buys its power from TVA.
 TVA is a corporation owned by the federal government that produces and provides electricity for over 9 million people in seven states.
 As part of its ongoing mission to be a responsible energy producer, TVA seeks to add more clean energy power generation to its mix of power generation sources.
-Presently, TVA is seeking to purchase clean energy produced by wind, solar and biomass technologies through its Green Power Providers Program.
-As a TVA power distributor, HES has access to these TVA programs and can work with HES business and residential customers interested in generating electricity using solar, wind or biomass technologies.
-For more information, call us at (270) 887-4200 or email us at: firstname.lastname@example.org.
+Presently, TVA is seeking to purchase clean energy produced by wind, solar and biomass technologies through its Dispersed Power Production Program.
+As a TVA power distributor, HES has access to this TVA program and can work with HES business and residential customers interested in generating electricity using solar, wind or biomass technologies.
+For more information, call us at (270) 887-4200 or email us at: email@example.com.